zhenghe1/XML-Parser/README.txt

-XML Parser written from ground up with C++.
+XML Parser written with C++.
-Parses deep namespaces.
-It uses the Visitor design pattern.
+It uses the Visitor design pattern and a state machine.
-Everything should compile.
+This project is able to generate random and intentional XML files so as to test the XML parser's efficiency when parseing deep namespaces.